-Staff Correspondent: Bangladesh Jewellers Samity (BJS), a platform of jewellery shop owners, has called an indefinite strike alleging harassment by VAT officials in the midst of a customs probe into Apan Jewellers.
+Staff Correspondent: Bangladesh Jewellers Samity (BAJUS), a platform of jewellery shop owners, has called an indefinite strike alleging harassment by VAT officials in the midst of a customs probe into Apan Jewellers.

-The BJS made the decision at a meeting in its Baitul Mukarram office on Thursday afternoon protesting a raid by the VAT officials at a jewellery showroom in the capital.
+The BAJUS made the decision at a meeting in its Baitul Mukarram office on Thursday afternoon protesting a raid by the VAT officials at a jewellery showroom in the capital.

 Dilip Kumar said the strike will be effective at all jewellery showrooms across the country.

 VAT officials raid Amin Jewellers at New Market area in the capital around 4-5 pm on Thursday.
 Later, they detained its manager and took him with them.
 They also took away the documents of Amin Jewellers, Dilip Kumar said.

 They called the strike across the country protesting this, he said.

 They demanded that the National Board of Revenue stop harassing them with raids and urged the government to draft a business-friendly import policy.